19hours/sg-statutes/Acts/Architects Act.md

 (b) sign all certificates of registration, practising certificates and licences; and

-(c) record all entries of registration, cancellation and reinstatement in the register of architects, register of practitioners or register of licensees, as the case may be.
+(c) record all relevant entries in any register kept and maintained under section 8(1), including any suspension, cancellation or reinstatement of registration in any of the registers.

+[Act 20 of 2017 wef 06/10/2017]

 (3) The Registrar shall attend all meetings of the Board and record the proceedings thereof, and shall conduct the correspondence and deal with such matters as may be assigned to him from time to time by the President or the Board.

-(4) The Registrar shall —
+(4) The Registrar must publish, in such manner as will secure adequate publicity to the general public, the following:

-(a) as soon as possible after 1st January each year, prepare and publish in theGazettea list containing the names, qualifications and addresses of all registered architects who have in force a certificate and the names of the firms under which they are practising and the names of the firms or corporations employing them; and
+(a) as soon as possible after 1 January each year, a list containing the names, qualifications and addresses of all registered architects who, on that date, have in force a practising certificate and the names of the architectural practices under which they are practising, or that are employing them;

-(b) from time to time, publish in theGazettesuch supplementary lists of the names, qualifications, addresses and firms or corporations of persons added to or removed from the register of practitioners.
+(b) from time to time, such supplementary lists of the names, qualifications, addresses and the names of the architectural practices of persons added to or removed from the register of practitioners.

-[28/2005 wef 01/12/2005]
+[Act 20 of 2017 wef 06/10/2017]

 (5) In any proceedings, a list published under subsection (4) shall be sufficient evidence that the persons whose names appear therein are registered architects who have in force practising certificates.